Rain-Serenity/RSerene-Wiki/docs/en-us/survival/introduction.md

 ## Rain Serenity Survival Server
 **Welcome to the Rain Serenity Survival Server, a completely non-profit vanilla survival server dedicated to restoring the purest essence of Minecraft.
 We insist on not adding any plugins or mods that affect survival balance, with no paid items — all content is freely accessible.**
 ::: tip Note
-Although the server does not have premium authentication enabled, non-premium users need to use LittleSkin's external login system.
-Please register an account at LittleSkin and log in with your LittleSkin account in a third-party launcher before joining the server!
+Although the server does not have premium authentication enabled, non-premium users need LittleSkin login to join the server.
+Therefore, non-premium users, please register an account at LittleSkin and log in with your LittleSkin account in a third-party launcher before joining the server!
 :::

 | Type                   | Status                                                                 |